dotnet/docs-aspire/docs/extensibility/secure-communication-between-integrations.md

 ## Update the MailKit integration

-It's good practice for integrations to expect connection strings to contain varions key/value pairs, and to parse these pairs into the appropriate properties.
+It's good practice for client integrations to expect connection strings to contain various key/value pairs, and to parse these pairs into the appropriate properties.
 Update the _MailKitClientSettings.cs_ file in the `MailKit.Client` project with the following C# code:

 :::code source="snippets/MailDevResourceWithCredentials/MailKit.Client/MailKitClientSettings.cs" highlight="21-28,95-100":::